I didn’t know I was that far in debt!!!!

 - I use my credit card to pay for everything

-There are about 300 more statements like this I can make but let’s keep this list short, if you are not keeping track of your finances or you don’t care, you are going to be asking, “How did I get this far in debt?“, very soon (if not right now).
+There are about 300 more statements like this I can make but let’s keep this list short, if you are not keeping track of your finances or you don’t care, you are going to be asking, “How did I get this far in debt ?“, very soon (if not now).
 It does not take long to figure out where you stand if you are honest and you have all the pertinent information, if you don’t have it, go get it.

 Can someone get pregnant and not know it until the deliver, I am skeptical about that.
 Can someone get into debt and not realize how bad it is, until it is too late?
 That I am sure happens more often than anyone would want to admit.